ldkngan/PowerBI_Market_Expansion_Strategy_For_A_Retail_Company/README.md

 ---

 ## ✨ Overview
+### 🏢 Business Context
 Global Superstore Sales is a dataset containing worldwide sales records for a company called Superstore.
-The company operates across multiple markets spanning several continents.
+The company is a global retail company operating across multiple international markets, offering a diverse product portfolio that spans Technology, Furniture, and Office Supplies.
 As the company is experiencing strong growth, it aims to increase revenue across its markets to further expand market share.

 ### 🎯 Project Objective
 The goal of this project is to build a Power BI dashboard that enables Senior Managers to understand the company’s business performance and make data-driven decisions regarding market expansion and strategic product selection.

 Senior Managers are primarily focused on three key questions: